ItvordRE/MacroRecorder/README.md

 # Macro Recorder

-Python macro recorder with GUI and plugins for games like CS2, Dota 2,B&S etc.
+Python macro recorder with GUI and plugins for games like CS2, Dota 2, B&S etc.

 ## Features
 - Record mouse and keyboard actions